vbpokale24/person-rest-endpoint/README.md

 #API Description

- This Api is secured by **JWT**.To access the api, user need to pass the Authotization header in request.&nbsp;
+ This Api is secured by **JWT**.To access the api, user need to pass the Authotization header in request.\
- **Import the postman collection name embl-rest-Api.postman_collection.json in postman for getting all API in postman.Json collection   present in project itself.**
+ **Import the postman collection name embl-rest-Api.postman_collection.json in postman for getting all API in postman.Json collection   present in project itself.** \

 ##1)Get the authorization token API: